happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 > Manager: The sign up form is down!
 >
 > Engineer: Yeah, I know why.
-Gimme ten seconds to fix it.
+Gimme 10 seconds to fix it.
 >
-> Manager: I'll tell everyone that the form will be back up in a minute.
+> Manager: Whew!
+I'll tell everyone it'll be back in a minute.
 >
-> Engineer: Tell them more like 40.
+> Engineer: More like 40 minutes.

 The concept of "Continuous Integration and Continuous Deployment" (CI/CD) has slightly different meanings depending on who you ask.
 For this article, let's